 In this article, we’ll take a look at some interesting facts about Pinyin.
 Including the life and career of the man behind it – Zhou Youguang – its design, usage and effects, as well as some other attempts to Romanise Chinese.

 Pinyin is the now accepted standard Mandarin Chinese Romanisation system.
 Sometimes called the Chinese phonetic alphabet, Pinyin was designed as a tool to help foreigners learn Chinese.
 Previously, this had been incredibly difficult for “westerners” to do…

 To begin with, Chinese characters usually represent concepts rather than sounds.
-To a “western” brain, this can make starting to learn Chinese very complicated indeed.
-It doesn’t help that there are around 4000 different symbols which really need to be understood to even grasp the basics of what is being said.
-There is also no way to tell how a certain Chinese character will sound based on how the character looks.
+To a “Western” brain, this can complicate learning Chinese.
+It doesn’t help that around 4,000 symbols must be understood even to grasp what is being said.
+There is also no way to tell how a particular Chinese character will sound based on the character’s appearance.

 Properly called Hanyu Pinyin Romanisation (“Hanyu Pinyin” literally means “spelled sounds”), the phonetic alphabet was designed to make the learning process easier.
-The way the system works will make sense to most people who are familiar with the Latin alphabet.
+How the system works will make sense to most people familiar with the Latin alphabet.
 However, there are some additional rules to pronunciation which require a little introduction, including:

 - Pinyin only uses 25 out of the 26 letters of the Latin alphabet.
 In Pinyin, there is no “v”.

 - Some Pinyin characters are pronounced the same way as a European language, such as English, German or Italian.
 Others are not.

 - Diacritics are used to delineate the four tones of Mandarin (these are vital if you want to pronounce Chinese correctly).